Do Dental Implants Hurt?

 Pain long after your surgery isn’t normal.
 It could indicate:

-Note: If you notice pain months or even years after your surgery, schedule an appointment with our dentists.
+Note: If you notice pain months or even years after your surgery, contact the best dental clinic near you.
 We’ll examine the surgical site and determine the cause.

 FAQs